andreiRS/razvan-andrei-surdu-digital-garden/src/site/notes/30 interests/Critical Thinking/Critical Thinking.md

 - How have you evaluated your evidence?
 - Why do you think it's relevant?
 - What ideas have you considered but rejected?

-## Put in place the definition of being wrong
+- What could go wrong with this idea?
+- What is missing?
+- What are some potential weaknesses?
 - When you form an opinion, ask yourself what would have to happen to prove it false?
 	- Keep track of your views and see when you were right, when you were wrong and how you thinking has evolved.

 ## Related Questions
 - How one becomes more wise?